Graduate Admission Policies

 Students enrolled with non-degree status are not eligible for graduate assistantships, tuition waivers, or federal title IV student financial assistance.
 Students in this category are affiliated with the Graduate College and not an academic program.
 Professional development graduate courses (numbered 600 or 2000), offered by NDSU Distance and Continuing Education, are not eligible to use toward a graduate degree.

 Non-degree students who wish to become degree-seeking students must complete the admission process through the Graduate College (including a new application and fee).
-No more than 10 credits earned as a non-degree student may be used toward a graduate degree, and must be approved by the student’s adviser, supervisory committee (if applicable) and the graduate program coordinator.
+No more than 10 credits earned as a non-degree student may be used toward a graduate degree, and must be approved by the student’s advisor, supervisory committee (if applicable) and the graduate program coordinator.

 Delaying Enrollment

-Student's may delay enrollment for up to one year.
+Students may delay enrollment for up to one year.
 To delay enrollment, the Request to Delay Enrollment form must be received by the Graduate School prior to the Enrollment Census date for the semester in which the student was admitted.
 Requests received after the deadline will not be processed and the student must reapply for admission.